Shitposting

-In Internet culture, shitposting, trashposting, or funposting is the act of using an online forum or social media page to post content that is satirical and of "aggressively, ironically, and trollishly poor quality", an online analog of trash talk.
-Shitposts are intentionally designed to derail discussions or cause the biggest reaction with the least effort, and are sometimes made as part of a co-ordinated flame war to make a website unusable by its regular visitors.
+In Internet culture, shitposting or trashposting is the act of using an online forum or social media page to post content that is of "aggressively, ironically, and trollishly poor quality".
+Shitposts are generally intentionally designed to derail discussions or cause the biggest reaction with the least effort.
+It may even sometimes be orchestrated as part of a co-ordinated flame war to render a website unusable by its regular visitors.

 Definition and usages

-Shitposting is a modern form of online provocation.
-The term itself appeared around the mid-2000s on image boards such as 4chan, but the concept is not new; the early 20th-century art movement Dadaism created art that was intentionally low-quality or offensive to provoke the art world.
+Shitposting is a contempoary form of online provocation.
+The term itself appeared around the mid-2000s on image boards such as 4chan.
 Writing for Polygon, Sam Greszes compared shitposting to Dadaism's "confusing, context-free pieces that, specifically because they were so absurd, were seen as revolutionary works both artistically and politically".
 Greszes writes that the goal of shitposting is "to make an audience so confused at the lack of content that they laugh or smile".

 Professor Greg Barton, an expert on terrorism at Deakin University, said that racist shitposting is common across the internet and is a way for people to connect and gain attention.
 He said, "The thing about social media is that it's social.
 You want some feedback, you want people to like your stuff whether it's Instagram or Facebook.
 Shitposting is all about getting your profile up, getting a response and the more ironic and funny you can be the more you get."